Luckyleck/Prison-Dilemma-Simulator/README.md

 2. **Create your strategy scripts:**

-    1. Create a new file with your strategy name, and be sure to use the .mjs extension to ensure that it will be treated as a module.
+    1. Create a new file in the strategies folder with your strategy name, and be sure to use the .mjs extension to ensure that it will be treated as a module.

     2. Implement your strategies within the move function, considering the opponent's last move and the current round.